AUTUMN TERM TOPIC

 We thoroughly enjoyed learning about the Battle of Bosworth, which was a battle that brought the War of the Roses to an end in 1485.
 Henry Tudor was victorious over Richard III.
 He later married Richard's niece meaning the house of York and house of Lancaster were finally united and peace was restored.

-We had our own re-enactment of the battle on the school field.
+We had our own re-enactment of the battle in the hall.
 We had long men, pike men and horses - a great time was had by all!

 Click here for more information.